 Naturopathic often order blood work in order to make a definitive diagnosis.
 The most common test I order is called a .
 This stands for “.”
 All order this test quite often and insurance companies have no issue paying for it most of the time.
 It’s an inexpensive test that provides many clues to health conditions ranging from infections and anemia to nutrient deficiencies and even some cancers.

 For a case example, I had a patient that fainted several times and even stopped breathing during an episode.
 Scary stuff!
 She saw me right after that and we did some , including a CBC, to narrow down possible underlying causes.
 She had low red blood cells (RBCs), low hematocrit (Hct), and low hemoglobin(Hgb).
 We tested and B12 and she came up low in .
 She took an , and B vitamin supplement twice a day for nine months and cleaned up her to include mostly whole, fresh foods.
 We did another CBC nine months later.
-She had raised her , Hct and Hgb back into the normal range, no longer needs the iron supplement, and hasn’t fainted since.
+She had raised her , Hct and Hgb back into the normal range, no longer needs the supplement, and hasn’t fainted since.

 The following list explains what all those letters and numbers stand for on a CBC result printout.
 Most lab results have a column for your results, one for highlighting abnormal results with a H for high and L for low, and a reference range so you know what is considered the normal range of results.
 You can learn much about your health by keeping track of this along with your doctor.